jamiedean/oral-mucositis-model/README.md

 Please cite the above article in publications using the model.

 This model is intended for research purposes only.
-It has not yet been externally validated and so should be employed to make individual patient management decisions.
+It has not yet been externally validated and so should not be employed to make individual patient management decisions.